-[Disclosure: SkillSource (the consultancy owned by me) is an authorized independent distributor for Inscape Publishing, Inc. DiSC® is a registered trademark of Inscape Publishing and is used with permission.]
+[Disclosure: I am an authorized independent partner for John Wiley & Sons.
+DiSC® is a registered trademark of John Wiley & Sons and is used with permission.]

-The Direct networking style values results, speaks, thinks and acts quickly.
-A person with a strong Direct style may seem impatient or “pushy”.
+The Dominant networking style values results, speaks, thinks and acts quickly.
+A person with this very direct style may seem impatient or “pushy.”

-The Expressive networking style values making connections; this person is lively and outgoing.
+The Influential networking style values making connections; this person is lively and outgoing.
 To others, however, this style may seem scattered.

-The Supportive networking style values sincerity and steadiness.
-Supportive networkers are steadfast in their approach.
-The Supportive style may seem slow to accept others who move more quickly.
+The Steady networking style values sincerity and steadiness.
+These networkers are steadfast in their approach, and may seem slow to accept others who move more quickly.

-The Analytical networking style values accuracy and details.
+The Conscientious networking style values accuracy and details.
 When networking this person is methodical in speech patterns and decision-making.
-Precision is important to this style, so the Analytical networker may seem nitpicky or critical if something is too “off the cuff”.
+Precision is important to this style, so they may seem nitpicky or critical if something is too “off the cuff.”

 When interacting with people try to “read” some of clues to their interpersonal style: do they speak quickly or more moderately?
 Do they seem lively or more reserved?
 This will give you clues for how to interact.
 If you sense that your styles are “opposite” don’t try to win them over by applying more emphasis on your style.
 This only serves to “repel” the person, not draw him/her to you.
 Instead, think of modifying your approach a bit— as if you were moving yourself (communication-wise) more “towards” their style.